The Windsor Hotel Toya Resort & Spa

 The Windsor Hotel TOYA Resort & Spa (ザ・ウィンザーホテル洞爺リゾート&スパ, Za Winzā Hoteru Tōya Rizōto ando Supa) is a resort hotel located in Tōyako, Abuta, Hokkaidō, Japan.
-Managed by The Windsor Hotels International, the Windsor Hotel Toya Resort & Spa was the main conference site of 34th G8 summit, which was the fifth G8 summit to take place in Japan.
+Managed by The Windsor Hotels International, it was the main conference site of the 34th G8 summit, the fifth G8 summit to take place in Japan.

 History

 The Hotel Apex Tōya opened in December, 1993.
 To manage the hotel, the Windsor Hotels International was established in July, 1997, and the hotel was renamed the Windsor Hotel Tōya.

 The Hokkaido Takushoku Bank, which had financed the hotel, went bankrupt in November 1997, and the management of the hotel was discontinued for lack of funds.
 In 2000, Tokachi Urban Properties, a local real-estate company, purchased the land and building of the hotel, and extensive renovation of the building was done during the following year.

-After the building was redone, the hotel was opened as The Windsor Hotel Toya Resort & Spa on June 1, 2002.
-In the same year, the hotel was acceded to the Leading Hotels of the World, and the Windsor Hospitality Institute, a school for hotel clerks, was established.
-Secom, a security company, has owned the hotel between 2000 and 2014, when the company sold it to Meiji Shipping, a Japanese shipping company.
+After the building was redone, the hotel was opened as The Windsor Hotel TOYA Resort & Spa on June 1, 2002.
+In the same year, the hotel joined the Leading Hotels of the World, and the Windsor Hospitality Institute, a school for hotel clerks, was established.
+Secom, a security company, owned the hotel until 2014, when they sold it to Meiji Shipping, a Japanese shipping company.

+The hotel joined the Vignette Collection division of IHG Hotels & Resorts on November 28, 2024.

 Overview

-The Windsor Hotel Toya Resort & Spa is located on the top of Mount Poromoi which is 625 m high, providing a scenic view of Lake Tōya.
-The hotel is affiliating with three-star Michelin restaurants in France, and affluent tourists from Hong Kong and Singapore have frequently visited.
+The Windsor Hotel TOYA Resort & Spa is located on the top of Mount Poromoi which is 625 m high, providing a scenic view of Lake Tōya.
+The hotel is affiliated with three-star Michelin restaurants in France, and affluent tourists from Hong Kong and Singapore have frequently visited.

 On April 23, 2007, the site was announced to be the venue of 34th G8 summit, and the entrance and the second floor were remodeled.
 Between July 1 and July 10 of 2008, the hotel suspended its regular business due to the G8 summit.